 Visas for Abandoned, Neglected, Abused Immigrant Children

-The most vulnerable of child unauthorized immigrants, however, may have a straightforward path to legal status.
+Unfortunately, the world has too many abandoned, neglected and abused children, however, those children who are also unauthorized immigrants, may have a straightforward path to legal status.
 For those who have been abandoned, neglected, or abused, U.S. immigration law contains a provision for granting legal permanent residency (i.e. a green card).
 Obtaining permanent residency for abandoned New Jersey children is possible.